elastic/ottl-playground/README.md

 #### Local

-After building the project resources, it can be run by using the `main.go` server implementation.
+After building the project resources, it can be run - for testing purpose - by using the `main.go` implementation.
-To improve the load performance and saving bandwidth in real deployments, please confider compressing the WebAssembly file using `gzip -9`.
+To improve the load performance and saving bandwidth in real deployments, please confider hosting it using a server with compressing capabilities, such as `gzip` or `brotli`.

-This server implementation automatically detects if the `ottlplayground.wasm` content is gzipped, and serves it appropriately.

 ```
 go run main.go